Some dogs love long road trips, while others quiver at the very thought of getting into a car.

 Treat the first few holidays like a staycation

-I hope these tips are useful for your next long road trip with your dog.
-I’d love to know where you’re travelling to with your dog in the car — just pop a few notes down in the comments below!
+We hope these tips are useful for your next long road trip with your dog.
+We’d love to know where you’re travelling to with your dog in the car — just pop a few notes down in the comments below!

 Did you like this?
 Pin it for later!